Our Work

 UWC Atlantic 2010

 Tran graduated from UWC Atlantic College.
 She obtained a BA Economics and Mathematics from Middlebury College and an MA Computer Science and an MBA from the University of Chicago.
-She is currently employed as a Product Manager for Google and is also the founder of Xao, the first online toolbox in Vietnam that helps young entrepreneurs build viable startups from scratch.
+She is currently employed as Senior Product Manager in AI and Innovation at Adobe and is also the founder of Xao, the first online toolbox in Vietnam that helps young entrepreneurs build viable startups from scratch.

 “My Horizon scholarship gave me the chance to experience the most culturally diverse environment in which I learned to embrace differences.
 Because excellent education transformed my life, I became involved in education technology.
 My hope is that through ed-tech students anywhere, even those with less access to good schooling, can benefit from better education.”